 “I don’t know, son.
 I don’t know…”

 And I don’t and I’m cool with that.
 I’m teaching my kids to be cool with “I don’t know.”
-I spent many years of my childhood praying, but there was no truth in that, no sustenance or meaning, no action on my part or god’s.
+I spent many years of my childhood praying, thinking that I knew things, but there was no truth in that, no sustenance or meaning, no action on my part or god’s.
 Just a poor kid begging every night to be forgiven for what people told me were my awful, awful sins.
 Shouldn’t that be the most holy thing of all, a child and his god?
 If I’m not careful I’m going to go off the rails here, but in trying to get what was holy out of the sky or in the afterlife I was missing the holy right in front of me.
 Holy was dad and I (sometimes alone or with siblings, nephews and nieces) riding together in the pick-up truck to the dump, dumping our stuff, then filling the truck with a bunch of shit we plundered.
 My first bike came from the dump.
 Holy was his slapping my knee and saying, you’re a good man, or you’re a good kid, but who likes Billy Goats?
 Holy was us singing “Dear Billy Goat” or hearing the joke about “The Fastest Animal in the World.”

 Holy was the truckloads of wood, the brush piles, building barb wire fences, the summer afternoons lying on a footbridge catching minnows in a five gallon bucket.
 Holy is the continuation of those things along with new and all things involving love, togetherness thoughtfulness, kindness and goodness.
 Holy was riding in the back of a ‘69 Ford Ranger going to the spring for a cool drink of water.
 Holy is now a pack of kids hanging all over the back of my pick-up truck hauling furniture.
 Holy are my grandmother Birdie’s flower pots, my father’s tools.
 Holy is my boy pushing that red “weebeddow,” Holy is Sam, Holy is Ellie, Holy is life...Holy is death.